Getting your Trinity Audio player ready...

 But I wasn’t scared, right?
 I wasn’t a coward, right?
 I felt rage and hatred!

 I had every intention of ramming The Nameless One at full speed.
 I had prepared to give in to unabandoned carnage, even if he ended me.
-But, at the last second, I heard my guardian’s voice, which changed my actions.
+But, at the last second, my thoughts yanked me back to the dean’s office.
+I heard my guardian’s voice, sharp and sudden.

 That’s what stopped me.